 The Automated Work Zone Speed Enforcement systems are located in work zones throughout the commonwealth.
 Work zones are selected by a data-driven process in order to maximize the effectiveness of the systems.

 Work Zones that have an AWZSE system present and active will have unique signs in advance of the enforcement area, alerting drivers to the upcoming enforcement.
 These signs are in accordance with the requirements set forth in Title 75 C.S.
 3369.

 No. Per Title 75 C.S.
-3369, you must be traveling in excess of 11 miles per hour (mph) over the posted speed limit to receive a violation.
+3369, you must be traveling 11 miles per hour (mph) or higher over the posted speed limit to receive a violation.